MikeSchober/hypersonic-airport-analyzer/readme.md

 The settings icon seen in the screenshot is from ionicons (https://ionic.io/ionicons) and it is also licensed under the MIT license.

+All of the above-mentioned licenses can be found in the license file in this repo.

 Copyright (c) 2023 Mike Schober